 To become an ICMS student, follow the seven steps below.

 Find out which of our ICMS degrees and diplomas are the right fit for you.
 Consider your interests, career goals, and the level of qualification you wish to attain.

 All ICMS degrees have academic and English language entry requirements.
 Review our list of entry requirements.
 If you find you don’t meet the entry requirements, there are other study opportunities through Aspire Institute which provides pathways for you to become an ICMS student.

 Step 3: Submit an application

-Complete and submit the online application form.
+Complete and submit the online application form at least two months prior to your intended start date.
 Alternatively, you can apply through an education agent.
 Make sure you complete your application carefully and include all supporting information including proof of English language proficiency and academic transcripts.
 This will ensure there are no delays in the process.
 If you are eligible for streamlined visa processing (SVP), you may be required to submit additional documentation.

 Step 4: Accept your offer

 Once ICMS receives and processes your application, if successful, you’ll receive a Letter of Offer.
 Sign and return your offer to ICMS along with payment of your commencement fee.
 Upon successful assessment you will be asked to submit the Confirmation of Enrolment (CoE) Request Form to our Admissions Office with evidence of your payment to receive the CoE.
 You can then apply for your visa.

 All international students require a student visa to come to Australia to study.
 For information on how to apply for your visa visit the Department of Home Affairs.

 ICMS can offer students the choice of a varierty of on and off campus accommodation options.
 View accommodation options.